 Connect virtually: Virtual connection has been an integral part of navigating COVID-19 this year.
 Use Zoom, Skype, or FaceTime to wish your loved ones a happy holiday and social distance at the same time.

 Keep in mind that the winter months are already associated with infectious diseases such as the common cold and influenza.
-The addition of the COVID-19 pandemic adds health risks we have not seen before.
+The addition of the COVID-19 pandemic and Delta variant adds health risks we have not seen before.
 It is more important than ever to take the proper precautions while following local, state, and federal guidelines.
 Ensure you and your loved ones receive a flu vaccine this year to cut down on risks this holiday season.

 Despite COVID-19, it is still possible to maintain some aspects of your favorite holiday traditions.
 By following recommendations and guidelines, you can stay safe and social during the holidays!